There were many 300-year-old restored houses with full of graffiti and murals, which reminded me of Valparaiso in Chile we went the year before.

 A little bit away from the Plaza, there is a white building which used to be the presidential mansion.

-According to Andie, while Bolivar lived here, his Ecuadorean lover was living just nearby.
+According to Andie, while Bolivar lived here, his Ecuadorean lover lived nearby.

 When the enemy troops came, she made sure that Bolivar ran away while she distracted the troops and in the end she was killed.

-It is a moving story, but I found that in fact, she did not get killed and lived even after Bolivar’s death.
+It is a moving story, but I found that in fact, she did not get killed and lived even longer than Bolivar.

 By the way, Bolivar got married when he was 18 and the wife died when he was 19 and since then, although he had some lovers, he never remarried.